bienheureuseuwineza/NeuralNetworksGraph/README.md

 Deploy the generated WAR file to a servlet container such as Apache Tomcat.
 Access the application through the provided URL and start visualizing neural networks!

+* You can also run this project on  TomCat Server url:http://localhost:8080/NetworkGraph_war/

 * Contributors:

 Blaise Mugisha (Software Developer)